hollyyfc/project-1-r_mageddon/proposal/proposal.md

-can either be done by creating a binary time series plot and then faceting by characteristics or by wrangling the data such that for each year we have a column that has all the characteristics of the ad from that year.
+can either be done by creating a binary time series plot and then faceting by characteristics or by wrangling the data such that for each year we have a column that has all the characteristics of the ad from that year, which can then be used as a label for the plot.
 This will give us an idea of how the characteristic makeup of the ads has changed over time.
 It would then be interesting to look at how the `like_count`, `dislike_count`, and `view_count` changed over the years and whether there was any relation between ad characteristic and audience engagement.
-We also intend on creating new variables such as `like/view` and `dislike/view` to account for different viewership of the ads over the years.
+We also intend on creating new variables such as `like/view` and `dislike/view` to account for different total views of the ads over the years.

-Answering the second question will involve multiple visualizations.
+Answering the second question will involve a series of visualizations.
 After filtering our data for just election years, we will create word clouds for ad titles and ad captions to see if there are any particular words that appear more frequently then others.
 We will complement this